Pak court allows relocation of zoo's elephant to Cambodian sanctuary | International

 Pak court allows relocation of zoo's elephant to Cambodian sanctuary

-A Pakistani court has asked the government to relocate an elephant to an animal rehabilitation sanctuary in Cambodia after animal rights activists launched a campaign highlighting that the pachyderm was chained and mistreated in a small zoo here.
-The Islamabad High Court (IHC) issued the order on Saturday following petitions by activists to remove the elephant, Kaavan, from a small zoo in Islamabad after its showed erratic behaviour.
+A Pakistani court has asked the government to relocate an elephant to a sanctuary in Cambodia after global animal rights groups launched a campaign highlighting that the pachyderm was chained and mistreated in a small zoo here.
+The Islamabad High Court (IHC) issued the order on Saturday following petitions by animal rights activists to remove the elephant, Kaavan, from a small zoo in Islamabad after it showed erratic behavior.

 Zoo officials have denied keeping Kaavan in chains and said his distress was due to him pining for a new mate.
 His previous one, Saheli, died in 2012.
 The World Wide Fund for Nature which was part of the campaign hailed the decision.